Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Introduction

-The structure of the paper is as follows.
-Section 2 reviews the relevant background of $\mathcal{OS}$ and $\mathcal{WS}$ necessary for subsequent developments.
-Section 3 introduces the theoretical results of the first-order perturbation of singular vectors and the variance of the eGHWT coefficients $\left< \widehat S_{\widehat\varphi_e},\Phi_{(\textbf{p},\textbf{q})}\right>$ for any basis function $\Phi_{(\textbf{p},\textbf{q})}$ with the noise model \eqref{colored and dependent noise model}.
-Section 4 introduces our proposed algorithm, $e\mathcal{OWS}$, and its theoretical guarantees.
-Section 5 conducts a series of numerical evaluations of e$\mathcal{OWS}$, including comparisons with existing algorithms using simulated and real databases.
-The introduction of the Questionnaire algorithm and eGHWT, as well as additional numerical simulations, technical details, and proofs of theorems, can be found in the Appendix.
+The remainder of the paper is organized as follows.
+Section \ref{sec_pre} reviews the requisite background for $\mathcal{OS}$ and $\mathcal{WS}$.
+Section \ref{sec_result} details the theoretical results concerning the first-order perturbation of singular vectors and the precise variance calculations for the eGHWT coefficients under a separable noise covariance model.
+Section \ref{sec_alg} formalizes the e$\mathcal{OWS}$ algorithm alongside its theoretical risk guarantees.
+Section \ref{sec_numerical} presents the numerical evaluations.